 You might be imagining retirement as a completely different life from your working years: enjoying the hobbies you never had enough time for; spending long, fun-filled days with your grandkids; traveling wherever and whenever the whim strikes.

 But one aspect of your working years may follow you into retirement: taxes.
-Depending on how much you’ll earn during retirement and what state you live in, you may need to plan for the tax implications of your Social Security benefits.
+Seniors are working at historic rates, so understanding the rules around taxation is more important than ever.
+Depending on how much you’ll earn during retirement and what state you live in, you may need to plan for the tax implications of your Social Security retirement income.

 Is Social Security taxable?